cjodo/convert.nvim/README.md

 ## Features
 - Convert css units with one simple command
 - Base font supported for accurate rem conversion
+- Convert all in a selection or entire buffer

 ## Installation:
 Use your favourite plugin manager